aggr0cr4g/aggr0cr4g/README.md

 - 👋 Hi, I’m @aggr0cr4g (Jake)
 - 👀 I’m interested in Offensive Cyber, Data Science, and ICS/SCADA
-- 🌱 I’m currently earning my Masters in Cybersecurity from Georgia Institute of Technology
+- 🌱 I have my Masters in Cybersecurity from Georgia Institute of Technology
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Penatration Testing Projects
 - 📫 How to reach me ... https://aj-labz.gitbook.io/aj-labz/

 Websites I manage out of this Git: